 10) BBQ Pulled Pork

-Pulled pork is perfect for feeding everyone, including grandparents who say they ‘aren’t hungry’.
-It can be frozen and used later for sandwiches, baked potatoes, or instant rice bowls.
+Pulled pork is great for feeding everyone, even for grandparents who say they aren’t hungry.
+It can stay in the freezer and be used later for sandwiches, baked potatoes, or instant rice bowls.
 Unless you know they really like it, I would use less of the really sweet sauce.
-A more balanced BBQ is likely to be more popular with the group.
-Bring pickles.
+I would use a different BBQ sauce that is more balanced because that is probably going to be more appealing to the group.
 Always bring pickles.

 11) Chicken Pot Pie